danielstebbings/STRATHcube-Downlink-2425/Admin/Interim-Report/Document/Interim-Report.typ

   dir:ltr,
   spacing:0.5cm,
   box(width:9cm)[
-    The resulting system will have a structure as defined in @SystemDiagram, with three main blocks on the #acr("PS"), most of which will will be connected through buffers.
+    The resulting system will have a structure as shown in @SystemDiagram, with three main blocks on the #acr("PS"), most of which connected through buffers.

     The first is the system interface, which collates packets from each external interface buffer and forwards them for parsing.